 “Cutting out” operations were the SEAL or SBS-type operations of the Napoleonic era.
-Small boats carrying large numbers of armed seamen attempted to capture enemy ships which had gained the shelter of a harbour of guarded anchorage and they became somewhat of a Royal Navy speciality.
+Small boats carrying large numbers of armed seamen attempted to capture enemy ships which had gained the shelter of a harbour of guarded anchorage and they became somewhat of a Royal Navy specialty.
 Such exploits often feature in naval fiction but the reality was often more daring, and more unlikely, than any novelist might dream up.
-One spectacular example of such an action occurred during the War of 1812 between Britain and the United States.
+One spectacular example of such an action – the attack on the American privateer General Armstrong, occurred during the War of 1812 between Britain and the United States.
 What made it unusual was that it happened in a neutral port.

 Until the practice was outlawed by the internationally accepted Paris Declaration on Maritime Law of 1856, “privateering” represented a valuable adjunct to official naval forces.
 It allowed governments during wartime to licence private persons or syndicates by ”letters of marque” to commission vessels to attack foreign shipping.
 Privateers not only supplemented government naval forces but they did so “on the cheap” since they operated on a “payment by results” basis through winning of prizes.
 Though often operating in a shadowy area between strict privateering and informal piracy, the crews involved had the benefit of being treated as prisoners of war if captured.
 The system was of especial value to the United States during the War of 1812 since the official navy, though potent on an individual ship basis, was vastly outnumbered by the Britain’s Royal Navy.

 The Carnation was very powerful for her size.
 She was of the Cruizer-class, brig-sloops which carried the fearsome armament of sixteen 32-pounder carronades and two 6-pounder bow chasers.
-Though the carronades were short-range weapons (see blog of xx.tt.yy) their presence gave these two-masted brigs a broadside heavier than a standard 36-gun, 18-pounder frigate, yet doing so with a crew only a third the size of that of the larger vessel.
+Though the carronades were short-range weapons (click here to read more about them) their presence gave these two-masted brigs a broadside heavier than a standard 36-gun, 18-pounder frigate, yet doing so with a crew only a third the size of that of the larger vessel.
 The General Armstrong would therefore be massively outgunned should it come to a ship-to-ship duel.

 General Armstrong would have looked broadly similar to this brig-of-war.